Want to Live Longer? Switch on AMPK (the Longevity Pathway)

-- As I mentioned above, AMPK is the longevity pathway.
-It’s associated with catabolism (recycling the body’s components).
+- AMPK is the longevity pathway.
+It’s associated with catabolism (recycling the body’s components), autophagy (cleaning debris out of our cells), and apoptosis (cannibalizing senescent cells).
 When it’s activated in lab animals, they almost always live longer.

 - mTOR is the growth pathway.
 It’s associated with anabolism (growth).
 When mTOR is activated, we’re building muscles and strengthening our immune systems.